 - Basic Information about Chloramines and Drinking Water Disinfection

 - PWSs, Disinfection Byproducts, and the Use of Monochloramine

 - Chloramines-Related Research

 EPA continues to research drinking water disinfectants.
 EPA expects to periodically evaluate and possibly update the chloramines questions and answers when new information becomes available.

 More information about health effects and drinking water disinfection from EPA is available in the following locations:

-IRIS includes updated information up to 2005 for the oral and carcinogenicity assessments for chloramine (assessment found under heading monochloramine).
+IRIS includes updated information up to 2005 for the oral and carcinogenicity assessments for chloramine.
+The assessment is found under heading monochloramine.

 - Drinking Water Health Criteria Document for Chloramines This document provides the health effects basis to be considered in establishing the maximum contaminant level goal for chloramines.

 Back to the Stage 1 & Stage 2 Disinfectants And Disinfection Byproducts Rules page.